 Bird sculptures made from recycled materials by environmental artist Bryant Holsenbeck will set the stage for her BCCC residency.
-With the assistance of students and community members, she will create a 20-foot waterfall made from 10,000 plastic water bottles in the Gallery from February 2-6.
+With the assistance of students and community members, she will create a 20-foot 'waterfall' made from more than 10,000 plastic water bottles in the Gallery from February 2-6.
 Holsenbeck sees her installations as both meditations and questions focusing on our environment and our culture.

-Students, faculty, staff, school groups and community members are invited to participate in the project by collecting water bottles and/or working with the artist during her residency.
-To learn more, visit www.bucks.edu/waterfall.
+Students, faculty, staff, school groups and community members are invited to participate in the project by working with the artist during her residency.
+Call 215-504-8531 for group reservations.

 Artist Talk: Wednesday, February 4, 3 - 4 p.m.
 Music & Multimedia Center, room 10.

 Sculpture Workshop with Bryant Holsenbeck: Wednesday, February 4, 4 - 6 p.m.
-Eligible for two Act 48 hours.
 Registration required.
 Contact Fran Orlando, Director of Exhibitions at Fran.Orlando@bucks.edu or 215-968-8432.